-Michigan lawyer discusses average workers’ comp settlement for hernia and why it is usually not worth the money offered.
+Michigan lawyer discusses average workers’ comp settlement for hernia and why it is not always worth the money offered.

 We have seen all kinds of workplace accidents over 35+ years of practice.
-Some employees get better quickly and return to their jobs after a couple weeks.
-Others are disabled for much longer and need help transitioning to a new job.
+Some clients get better quickly and return to their jobs after a couple weeks.
+Others are disabled for much longer and need help transitioning to a new career.
 Employees who undergo hernia surgery can go either way depending upon the extent of damage.
 Some people end up having multiple surgeries that result in nerve damage with chronic pain symptoms.
-The average workers’ comp settlement for hernia is going to depend upon extent of disability and sometimes it is not worth giving up a job.
+In Michigan, the average workers’ comp settlement for hernia is going to depend upon extent of disability and sometimes it is not worth giving up a job.

 Michigan injury law protects employees who suffer a hernia on-the-job.
 It pays guaranteed benefits regardless of how the workplace accident occurred or who was at fault.
 Medical treatment should be covered 100% with no out-of-pocket expenses.
 Employees who miss work should receive 80% of their after-tax lost wages.
 Vocational rehabilitation is also available to help with education and retraining if needed.